 Binding Nature of Bids

 All bids must be bona fide offers to acquire firm transportation service and, if qualified for consideration by Calypso, shall be binding upon the party submitting the bid.
-Calypso will consider only one (1) bid per company or affiliated companies.
-All bids will be kept confidential unless the disclosure thereof is required by regulatory authorities or courts having jurisdiction over Calypso.
+Calypso will consider only one (1) bid per company or affiliated companies. [??? how can they do this? make different affiliates submit one bid? and why?]
+All bids will be kept confidential by Calypso unless the disclosure thereof is required by regulatory authorities or courts having jurisdiction over Calypso.

 III.
 Bid Evaluation Criteria